Lobo, Batangas: Legend of Datu Kumintang and Gat Bahaghari

 According to legend, Lobo was first inhabited by the followers of Datu Kumintang of Borneo, along with Gat Bahaghari and his family.
 They traveled to Rosario and trailing along the Rosario-Lobo River, they reached the “Wawa of Lobo” (now Fabrica) which his followers named Bahaghari in honor of Gat Bahaghari.
 Attracted by the panoramic view and soil fertility of this place, Gat Bahaghari and his followers decided to establish a permanent settlement in this area.

 Some followers of Gat Bahaghari thought that in order to detect approaching pirates, they built their houses on the top of a hill overlooking the sea which is now the Municipal Cemetery of Lobo.

-Beneath this hill on the west side is low land treasured with sumasagitsit or running tiny streams of water which they utilized to irrigate their farms.
+Beneath the hill on the west side is low land treasured with sumasagitsit or running tiny streams of water which they utilized to irrigate their farms.
 With the help of the streams, their farms became very productive that enabled them to transport their excess products to their bountiful harvests, they replied that they came from sumasagitsit.
 The term sumasagitsit was later on changed to Masagitsit until it was changed as Barangay Masaguitsit.